 - 3-4 cloves garlic, minced

-- ⅓ cup raw sunflower seeds (see note 2)
+- 1 cup cooked lentils (see note 2)

-- 1 tbsp apple cider vinegar
+- 1 tablespoon apple cider vinegar (see note 3)

-- ½ tsp sea salt
+- ½ teaspoon sea salt

-- ½ tsp black pepper
+- ½ teaspoon black pepper

 Instructions

-- Process or blend until smooth.
+- Blend: Process or blend the vegan lentil pâté until smooth.

-- Cover and refrigerate for at least 2-3 hours or overnight.
+- Set the pâté: Cover and refrigerate for at least 4-5 hours or overnight.
+I think overnight produces the best texture the next day.

-- To release the mushroom Pâté, run a butter knife around the edges, place a plate upside down on top of the open container and flip like a cake onto a cooling rack.
+- Release the pâté: To release the vegan mushroom pâté, run a butter knife around the edges, place a plate upside down on top of the open container and flip like a cake onto a cooling rack.
 You may have to wiggle it a little or hit the bottom of the container a few times.
 You should hear it slide out.
+Tip: before doing this, I like to cut a small circle of parchment the diameter of the bowl and press it lightly onto the pâté.
+After it's flipped and released, it makes it easier to move it around on your serving board or plate.

-- Clean up the edges if you need to and decorate the top with extra herbs and spices if you wish.
+- Decorate: Clean up the edges if you need to and decorate the top with extra herbs and spices if you wish.

-- Serve chilled with crackers or toasted slices of a baguette.
+- Serve the pâté: Serve mushroom vegan pâté chilled or room temperature (I prefer chilled) with crackers or toasted slices of a baguette.
 Enjoy!

 Notes

-- Note 1: I’ve used canned lentils as a shortcut, but you could definitely cook some green or brown lentils up from scratch for this.
-Red lentils may work but they tend to get mushy really quickly and might not hold together as well.
-If you're cooking your lentils from scratch, try cooking them in vegetable broth instead of water (2:1 ratio — 2 cups broth to 1 cup lentils) for extra flavor.
+- Note 2: You can use canned lentils as a shortcut, but make sure to drain off the excess liquid.
+Cook brown or green lentils until soft.
+Try cooking them in vegetable broth instead of water (2:1 ratio — 2 cups vegetable stock or broth to 1 cup lentils) for extra flavor.
 I like to make extra lentils to have on hand for salads and such (you can freeze cooked lentils if you won’t use them within 5 days).
+Red lentils may work but they tend to get mushy really quickly and your vegan lentil pâté might not hold together as well.

 - Prep Time: 5 minutes